Graduate Student Opportunities

 - Department of Energy (DOE) fellowships

-- Visit UC Davis graduate group web sites
+- Visit U. Wyoming graduate group web sites

 - Make your own connections with state, federal, non-profit agencies to get your research funded.

 If you believe the interests of our lab match yours and you have excellent grades and GRE’s, send Dr. Ernest an email with the following:

 - GRE scores (both raw scores and %-iles)